Hranice (Přerov District): History

 The first written mention of Hranice is in a falsificated document from 1169.
 According to the trusted sources, Hranice already existed at the end of the 12th century.
 In 1276, Hranice became a town.
 From the 1420s, the town became a property of the Cimburk family, and from 1499 a property of the Pernštejn family.
 In the 16th and 17th centuries, the estate often changed owners.

 Until 1918, Hranice was part of Austria-Hungary in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

-In the days of Austria-Hungary, in the interbellum Czechoslovakia, and during the communist era the city hosted a large military academy.
-Notable graduates include Archduke Wilhelm of Austria and Herman Potočnik.
+In 1851–1853, a large military academy was established in the town.
+Notable graduates include Archduke Wilhelm of Austria, Herman Potočnik, Adolf Opálka and Václav Morávek.
+The academy was abolished in 1950; however, the building still serves the military.